Altinn/altinn-access-management-frontend/README.md

 ### CSS

-We use standard camelCase for classnames to enable linking of the stylesheets directly, improving simplicity in the process.
-Instead of using [BEM naming convention](http://getbem.com/naming/), we separate each Element and Modifier into separate names and use regular css (eks: `.accordion.open`) to access the combination.
+We use standard camelCase for classnames to enable linking of the stylesheets directly and improving simplicity in the process.
+We separate each Element and Modifier into separate names and use regular css (eks: `.accordion.open`) to access the combination.

 ## Common problems in VS code
 1. Sometimes it's needed to restart eslint for it to work properly.
 E.g. When switching branches, eslint hangs sometimes.
 To fix this problem in vs code: Do the hot key for workbench.action.quickNaviagtePreviousInFilePicker and run command 'restart eslint server' or restart vs code.
-2. It's a common problem when writing reducers in rtk; invalid typescript-errors, prettier and lint-errors occur saying e.g. ',' is missing when in reality it's not.
-My suggestion is to restart vs code or ignore the error(if it's still possible to run the code).
+2. It's a common problem when writing reducers in rtk; invalid typescript-errors, prettier and lint-errors occurs.
+To fix this you could try to restart vs code or ignore the error.